DrThomasAger/smile/README.md

 ***(: Smile*** is a markup (like ***Markdown*** or ***HTML***) designed to instruct **Large Language Models (LLMs)** in a way both machines and humans understand.

-In it you:

-1. Define sections that are discrete and semantic i.e. (meaningfully different) from each other.
-2. Set the type of those sections e.g. (data input, personality guidance, or output response format).
-3. Name those sections e.g. (meeting transcript, ***(: Smile*** expert who is only positive, and markdown).

-This lets you and your model maintain readable and structured positive prompting.

 It is:

 * **Token-Flexible**: Use more tokens if the model is not following the instructions, and less if they are.
 This lets you manage your performance/inference budget ratio.
 * **Model-Agnostic**: LLMs of all parameter sizes can read structure written in ***(: Smile***).
 If you're writing in ChatGPT, or talking to an open source LLM on your phone,  ***(: Smile*** just works.
 * **Inherently Positive**: **[: emoticon brackets :]** signify different kinds of instructions.
 Make your day with AI happier!

+# How To Use (: Smile

+In it you:

+1. Define sections that are **discrete** i.e. (meaningfully different) from each other.
+2. Set the type of those sections semantically e.g. (Section 1 - data input, Section 2 - personality guidance, or Section 3 - Output response format).
+3. Name those sections e.g. (Section 1 - meeting transcript, Section 2 - ***(: Smile*** expert who is only positive, and Section 3 - markdown).

+This lets you and your model have a prompt base of **maintainable**,  **structured** **positive** prompting.

 # The Constraints Of Smiling